Home > Resources > How to move iPhone pictures to laptop

 How to transfer photos from iPhone to laptop [Windows 11/10]

 Looking to back up photos to your laptop to free up more storage space on your iPhone?
-Follow these simple steps to transfer iPhone photos to your laptop the right way.
+Follow these simple tips to transfer iPhone photos to your laptop wired or wirelessly.

 face

-You can transfer photos between your iPhone and laptop either wired or wirelessly.
+You can transfer photos and videos between your iPhone and laptop either wired or wirelessly.

 Transfer photos from iPhone to laptop via USB cable: